-The Great South Coast Regional Partnership is one of nine Partnerships across the state, established by the Victorian Government, recognising that local communities are in the best position to understand the challenges and opportunities faced by their region.
+The Great South Coast Regional Partnership was established in 2016 and is one of nine Partnerships across the state, established by the Victorian Government in recognition that local communities are in the best position to understand the challenges and opportunities faced by their region.

-Each year the region attracts thousands of visitors who come to enjoy its spectacular coastline and stunning natural scenery – the Great Ocean Road and the Twelve Apostles are among the world-famous attractions.
-The region is also home to internationally recognised areas of indigenous significance, including Budj Bim, near Heywood, and Tower Hill, just outside Warrnambool.
+The region’s world-famous Great Ocean Road and Twelve Apostles attract millions of visitors annually who come to enjoy our spectacular coastline and natural scenery.
+The region is also home to internationally recognised areas of indigenous significance, including UNESCO World Heritage listed Budj Bim Cultural Landscape, just outside Warrnambool.

 Our region includes:

-- Five municipalities (Corangamite Shire, Glenelg Shire, Moyne Shire, Southern Grampians Shire, City of Warrnambool );
+- 5 municipalities (Corangamite Shire, Glenelg Shire, Moyne Shire, Southern Grampians Shire, City of Warrnambool );

-- A Gross Regional Product of $5.8 billion;
+- a Gross Regional Product of $5.85 billion